-The provisions governing offer documents in section II.6, Part IV and the Appendix are not excluded in this section V.3.
-In the case of a merger, in practice it is a question of preparing such a document as referred to in Chapter 2(b) of the FITA, or a comparable document under applicable foreign law, and ensuring that holders of securities are thereupon provided with such information as is relevant in a merger situation, whereupon guidance as to the contents of an offer document can be obtained from the provisions.
-If Swedish statutory requirements do not extend to the document which is prepared, it is of course also not relevant to submit such document to the Financial Supervisory Authority for approval.
+The provisions governing offer documents in section II.6, Part V and the Appendix are not excluded in this section VI.2.
+In the case of a merger, in practice it is a question of preparing such a document as referred to in Chapter 2(b) of the FITA or an equivalent document under applicable foreign law, and ensuring that holders of securities are thereupon provided with such information as is relevant in a merger situation, whereupon guidance as to the contents of an offer document can be obtained from the provisions.
+If the document which is prepared is not governed by the Swedish legislative provisions, it is of course also not necessary to submit the document to the Swedish Financial Supervisory Authority for approval.

-Decision-making procedure
+Decision making procedure

-V.4 A resolution of the shareholders of the transferor company to approve a merger or a quasi-merger is valid only where supported by shareholders holding not less than two-thirds of both the votes cast and the shares represented at the meeting.
+VI.3 A resolution adopted at the general meeting of the transferor company approving a merger or a quasi-merger is valid only where supported by shareholders with at least two-thirds of both the votes cast and the shares represented at the general meeting.

-Where the transferor company has more than one class of shares, the provisions of the first paragraph also apply to each class of shares which is represented at the meeting.
+Where there are several classes of shares in the transferor company, the provisions of the first paragraph shall apply also within each class of shares represented at the general meeting.

-In conjunction with a resolution by the transferor company regarding approval of a merger or a quasi-merger, shares which are held by the transferee company or by another company in the same group as the transferee company shall not be taken into consideration.
-In this context, another group of companies of a comparable type is equated with a group.
+In conjunction with adoption of an approval resolution in the transferor company, shares held by the transferee company or another company in the same group as the transferee company shall not be taken into account.
+In this context, "group" is equated with another corresponding type of corporate group.

-This provision derives from the statutory provisions applicable to such merger procedures as are governed by the Swedish Companies Act (compare Chapter 23, section 17, first, second and fourth paragraphs of the Swedish Companies Act).
-In those respects referred to in the provision, a corresponding procedure applies in other cases as well.
-The provision entails that a resolution of the shareholders of the transferor company to approve a merger or quasi-merger must be passed by a qualified majority and that, in such context, the transferee company's shares in the transferor company must not be taken into consideration.
+The provision goes back to the statutory rules governing such merger procedures as governed by the Swedish Companies Act (cf. Chapter 23, section 17, first, second and fourth paragraph of the Swedish Companies Act).
+In those aspects addressed by the provision, a corresponding procedure shall be applied also in other cases.
+The provision entails that a general meeting resolution of the transferor company regarding approval of a merger or quasi-merger must be adopted by a qualified majority and that the shares which the transferee company holds in the transferor company must not be taken into account.

-If the transferor company is foreign, this provision applies in addition to any company law rules applicable in that country.
-By virtue of section I.2, the Securities Council can also grant exemptions from the provision or issue rulings on how it is to be applied.
+If the transferor company is foreign, the provision will be applicable in addition to whatever company law rules are applicable in that country.
+Pursuant to section I.2, the Securities Council may issue an exemption from the provision or a ruling on how it is to be applied.